Employee satisfaction: What it means and how to improve it

 Workplace satisfaction is about more than employee well-being

-To grow and measure employee satisfaction, invest in software like Zendesk for Work.
-This tool enables you to automate IT and HR workflows, tap into your team’s expertise, and keep an eye on sentiment trends.
+To grow and measure employee satisfaction, invest in software like Zendesk.
+This tool enables you to automate IT and HR workflows, tap into your team’s expertise, and look for sentiment trends.

-When coupled with the right workplace initiatives, the right tools empower you to enhance the employee experience—and improve employee satisfaction in the process.
+When coupled with the right workplace initiatives, the right tools empower you to enhance the employee experience and simultaneously improve employee satisfaction.

 Net Promoter, Net Promoter Score, and NPS are trademarks of NICE Satmetrix, Inc., Bain & Company, Inc., and Fred Reichheld.